-RG 121.40 An 'authorised representative' is a person authorised under the Corporations Act to provide a financial service or financial services on behalf of an AFS licensee.
+An 'authorised representative' is a person authorised under the Corporations Act to provide a financial service or financial services on behalf of an AFS licensee.

-Note: This is a definition contained in s761A.
+Note: This is a definition contained in s9.
 Authorisation is in accordance with s916A or 916B.